N-Balahariraj/LMS-Project_Leap/README.md

   <summary> 2.
 Operating Environment </summary>

   <br/> ___Software Configurations___
-  - The product will be operating in windows environment.
+  - The product will be a cross-platform app.
   - The Learning Management System is a website and shall operate in all famous browsers like Microsoft Internet Explorer,Google Chrome,and Mozilla Firefox.
   - Also it will be compatible with the IE 6.0.
 Most of the features will be compatible with the Mozilla Firefox & Opera 7.0 or higher version.
   - The only requirement to use this online product would be the internet connection.